cjwit/bgsu-music/Notes (updated).md

 * How much of application info is copied from the college page?
 * Could these tabs just become links to their source pages?

+### Curricula

+* May work well as an accordion dropdown on the Admission Requirements page
+* Remove or update current course listings, or link to something accessible from outside of the University
+* Formatting to change curriculum table to text only?
+* Are admission requirements specific to theory, or should these be more centralized, perhaps on a page that has the curricula for each department?